lambdaclass/concrete/ROADMAP.md

     ordinary function pointers instead.
 Reopen only with a concrete workload and a separate design note proving the capture/type-parameter/mangling story is worth the added surface.
-19. [DONE — 2026-06-24; docs/STDLIB_HANDOFF.md + scripts/tests/check_stdlib_handoff.sh
-    (make test-stdlib-handoff + CI step).
-12 required surfaces: 9 stable_for_stdlib,
-    3 provisional_with_gate (const-generics #6a, iteration #17, build-profiles #10),
-    0 blocked → Phase 7 not gate-blocked.
-Gate parses the contract table, asserts valid status + existing backing artifact per surface, and fails on any blocked required surface.]
-Define the stdlib handoff contract for Phase 7.
-Phases 5-6 decide the language surfaces the stdlib depends on — modules/imports, project model, tests, diagnostics, bytes/text/path types, collections, narrow const generics for fixed-capacity APIs, iteration, explicit callable values, capability-polymorphic callbacks, build profiles, and CLI verbs — but the actual library APIs are built in the dedicated stdlib phase.
-Write `docs/STDLIB_HANDOFF.md` and gate it with
-    `scripts/tests/check_stdlib_handoff.sh`; the gate must assert each required Phase 5/6 surface has a status of `stable_for_stdlib`, `provisional_with_gate`, or `blocked`, and Phase 7 may not start while any required surface is `blocked`.
 20. Design user-facing testing framework UX before `std.test` hardens: test discovery (`#[test]` versus naming convention), expected failures, capability-scoped fixtures, temp files without ambient authority, oracle